davidfowl/DocsStaging/Buffers.md

 The combination of `SequencePosition` and `TryGet` act like an enumerator.
 The position field is modified at the start of each iteration to be start of each segment within the `ReadOnlySequence<T>`.

-The above method exists as a extension method on `ReadOnlySequence<T>`.
+The preceding method exists as a extension method on `ReadOnlySequence<T>`.
 We can use [PositionOf](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.buffersextensions.positionof?view=netstandard-2.1) to simplify the above code:

 ```C#
 SequencePosition?
 FindIndexOf(in ReadOnlySequence<byte> buffer, byte data) => buffer.PositionOf(data);